PlayPro/CoreProtect/README.md

 ## Core Features

-* Fast efficient data logging.
+* Fast, efficient data logging.
-* Fast rollbacks, with no lag while performing rollbacks or restores.
+* Rollbacks and restores with lag-free processing.
 * Multi-threaded to ensure server performance is never impacted.
 * No configuration required.
-Put the plugin on your server, and you're good to go.
+Install the plugin, and you're good to go.
-* SQLite based data storage.
+* SQLite storage by default.
 * Optional MySQL support.
-* Easy to use commands.
-* Perform rollbacks and restores.
-Undo any rollback, anytime.
+* Supports Bukkit, Spigot, Paper, Folia, MultiPaper, and more.
+* Permission system support.
-* Easy to use block inspector.
+* Easy-to-use commands and inspector.
-* Advanced search-based lookup tool.
+* Advanced lookup filters.
-* Paginated logs with clickable pagination.
+* Paginated results with clickable pagination.
-* Automatic update checker.
+* Preview rollbacks and restores.
+* Rollback or restore specific users, multiple users, or global activity.
+* Limit operations by radius, world, or WorldEdit selection.
+* Undo rollbacks by restoring the same data.
+* Inventory rollback support.
+* Include or exclude specific blocks, items, entities, or users.
+* Purge old data by time, world, and block type.
 * Multi-world support.
-* Enable or disable any aspect of logging in the configuration file.
-* Rollback per-player, or perform a global rollback to all damage around you.
-* Specify certain block types to skip in rollbacks or restores.
-* Restrict rollbacks or restores to specific block types.
-* Rollback inventories of online players.
-* Log basic player actions, such as when a player opens a door.
-* Liquid tracking.
-Associate liquid flow with players.
-* Tree tracking.
-Trees grown from saplings show who originally planted the sapling.
-* Restrict rollbacks or restores to a radius area.
-* Supports Spigot's permission system.
-* Track blocks that fall off of other blocks.
-If a player breaks a block that had a sign on it, both the block and the sign can be rolled back.
-* Easily delete old log data.
+* Configurable logging settings.
+* Per-world logging settings.
 * Safe default parameters.
-* Rollback or restore multiple players at once.
-* Create per-world configuration files.
-* Lookup, rollback, or restore by a specific action.
-* Exclude multiple users or blocks.
-* Preview rollbacks or restores.
+* User, command, and block logging blacklists.
+* Advanced lookup permissions.
-* Use WorldEdit selections.
+* WorldEdit and supported FAWE logging.
+* Enhanced item lookup tooltips.
+* Localization and translation support.
+* Automatic update checker.
+* Automatic error reporting.
-* An easy to use API.
+* Developer API.
-* Works with Tekkit servers.
+* Networking API support.
 * *...and much more!*

 ## What does it log?

+### Blocks and World Changes

+* Blocks placed by players.
 * Blocks broken by players.
-* Blocks placed by players.
-* Natural block breakage, such as a sign popping off a dirt block that was broken.
+* Natural block breakage, such as attached blocks breaking when their support is removed.
+* Block movement, including falling sand and gravel.
+* Blocks moved by pistons.
 * Bucket usage.
+* Water and lava placement or removal.
-* Liquid flow.
+* Water and lava flow.
+* Liquid tracking, associating flowing liquids with the player who placed the source.
+* Flint and steel, fire charge, and fire ignition.
+* Block burning.
+* Fire fade.
+* Optional natural fire extinguishing.
+* Explosions from TNT, Creepers, Ghasts, and other sources.
+* Removal of primed TNT.
+* Entities changing blocks, including Endermen and Ender Dragons.
-* Tree growth.
+* Leaf decay.
+* Tree growth linked back to the player who planted the sapling.
 * Mushroom growth.
 * Vine growth.
-* Explosions, including TNT, Creepers, and Ghasts.
+* Amethyst, chorus, and bamboo growth.
-* Flint and steel and fire charge usage.
-* Fire igniting blocks.
-* Blocks burning up in fires.
-* Entities changing blocks, including Endermen and Enderdragons.
-* Block movement, such as falling sand and gravel.
-* Leaf decay.
-* Player interactions.
+* Sculk spread from sculk catalysts.
-* Nether portal generation.
+* Nether portal and other natural portal generation.
-* Blocks moved by pistons.
 * Crops trampled by players.
+* Turtle eggs trampled by players or entities.
 * Snow generated by snow golems.
+* Liquid-formed blocks such as obsidian, cobblestone, and concrete.
+* Zombies breaking doors.
+* Flowers placed in flower pots.
+* Dragon egg teleportation.
+* Suspicious sand and gravel brushing.
+* Suspicious sand and gravel destruction.
+* Custom blocks, such as CraftEngine blocks.

+### Containers, Inventories, and Items

-* Items taken from or placed in chests, furnaces, dispensers, and other containers.
+* Items taken from or placed into containers.
+* Supported third-party containers.
+* Hopper transactions.
+* Items dropped into hoppers.
+* Dropper and dispenser transactions.
+* Items moved into other containers.
+* Supported block-removal actions.
+* Player inventory transactions.
+* Items dropped by players.
+* Items thrown by players.
+* Items shot by players.
+* Items picked up by players.
-* Items crafted or traded with villages.
+* Items broken, created, or destroyed by players.
-* Items dropped or picked up by players.
+* Items deposited or withdrawn by players.
+* Items placed on campfires.
+* Lectern book transactions.
+* Items stored in or removed from chiseled bookshelves.
+* Decorated pot and shelf inventory transactions.
+* Copper Golem chest transactions.
+* Jukebox transactions.
+* Crafter slot changes.
+* Bundle actions through the `#bundle` tag.
+* Items crafted or traded with villagers.
+* Allay item exchanges.
-* Paintings and item frames. *(With rollback support!)*
+* Paintings and item frames.

+### Entities and Player Activity

+* Entity deaths.
+* Detailed death reasons.
+* Player-caused entity kills, including animals and monsters.
+* Armor stands and End Crystals.
-* Entities killed by players. *(Animals and monsters.)*
+* Villagers killed by lightning.
+* Villager gossip data.
+* Villager job-site memories.
+* Thrown eggs.
+* Player interactions.
+* Doors, buttons, and levers.
+* Container interactions.
+* Chiseled bookshelf interactions.
+* Jukebox interactions.
+* Sign text, color, glow, wax, and modern double-sided signs.
+* Player chat messages.
-* Chat messages and commands used by players.
+* Commands used by players.
-* Player sessions. *(Logins and logouts.)*
+* Player sessions, including logins and logouts.
 * Player deaths.
 * Username changes.
-* Changes made via WorldEdit.
+* Skull skin texture data on Paper servers.
+* Custom skull textures.
+* WorldEdit changes and supported FAWE clipboard pastes.
 * *...and the list is still expanding!*

 ## How to use the inspector